 The online MS in Accounting curriculum at Pace University features a set of foundation accounting courses, as well as advanced coursework, tailored to help professional accountants stay current in their skills and prepare for the future of the industry.
+The curriculum includes CPA review courses (Becker CPA Review) and is ready for the new “Core + Disciplines” CPA exams.
 In addition to developing key accounting competencies, students will be able to gain experience with advanced auditing and analytics, strategic management, programming in Excel, and business decision-making.

 We designed the program with the the philosophy of providing relevant, practical skills that our students can use right away, and that concept has guided the program’s learning objectives:

 - Demonstrate an understanding of financial and managerial accounting rules and concepts, tax rules, and related business laws.

 - Use accounting and finance concepts to frame an answer to emerging accounting issues or business problems; use appropriate statistical tools, and access data sources to investigate the issue under consideration.